resource-watch/slate/source/includes/api/_subscriptions.md

 name          |                               Name                                |               Text
 application   | Application of the subscription.
-Set to 'gfw' by default          |      gfw, rw, prep language      | Language of the subscriptions (used to select the email template) | en, es, fr, pt, zh resource      |   This field contains the subscription is of type email or hook   |             Object -- type       |                               Type                                |       EMAIL or URL -- content    |                           Email or url                            |               Text datasets      |               Array of datasets of the subscription               |              Array datasetsQuery |              Subscriptions to subscribable datasets               |              Array -- id         |                           Id of dataset                           |           ObjectId
+Set to 'gfw' by default          |      gfw, rw, prep language      | Language of the subscriptions (used to select the email template) | en, es, fr, pt, zh resource      | Details on the resource that will be notified for the subscription. |           Object -- type       | The type of resource to notify. <br>If `EMAIL`, an email is sent to the email saved in the resource content. <br>If `URL`, a POST is requested to the web-hook URL in the resource content. | String
+-- content    |  The email or URL that will be notified (according to the type).  |             String datasets      |               Array of datasets of the subscription               |              Array datasetsQuery |              Subscriptions to subscribable datasets               |              Array -- id         |                           Id of dataset                           |           ObjectId